guifel/nocust-client-doc/README.md

 <img src="img/setup.png" alt="setup" width="500"/>
 The Nocust client library will be located on Bob's end.
 This schema illustrate the diffrent roles of each component in a NOCUST payment system.
-Find an introduction to NOCUST payment system [here](https://blog.liquidity.network/2018/11/21/nocust-101/)
+Find an introduction to NOCUST payment systems [here](https://blog.liquidity.network/2018/11/21/nocust-101/).

 ## Installation